kropp/ReSharper-TestToolsPlugin/README.md

 * Generate test fixture stub for given class
 * Ignore/unignore test from Unit Test Session
 * Mark test with category from Unit Test Session (with suggests based on categories used in solution)
+* Run any method w/o parameters as test

 Only NUnit and ReSharper 8.0 are supported.